10 Good Money Habits to Make Your Friends Jealous

 9. Steer clear of payday loans.

 This is another great reason to build up an emergency fund.
-When you have an unexpected bill or a financial gap that needs to be plugged, turning to payday loans is the last thing you should be doing.
+When you have an unexpected bill or a financial gap that needs to be plugged, turning to payday loans is probably the last thing you should be doing.
 With their high interest rates and lump-sum repayments, they might just make your bad financial situation even worse.

 When life knocks you on your butt, building up your savings means having a financial cushion to soften the landing.
 And while you could always turn to a longer-term bad credit loan (like an installment loan) to bridge your financial gaps, the best solution here means skipping loans altogether.